cose-wg/HPKE/draft-ietf-cose-hpke.md

 # Examples

-This section provides a set of examples that shows all COSE message types (COSE_Encrypt0, COSE_Encrypt and COSE_MAC) to which the COSE-HPKE can be applied, and also provides some examples of key representation for HPKE KEM.
+This section provides a set of examples that show all COSE message types (COSE_Encrypt0, COSE_Encrypt and COSE_Mac) to which the COSE-HPKE can be applied, and also provides some examples of key representation for HPKE KEM.

 Each example of the COSE message includes the following information